Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set the User-Agent header to `teku/v<version>` (for example, `teku/v23.4.0`) when making a builder bid request to help builders identify clients and versions.
+Enables or disables setting the User-Agent header to `teku/v<version>` (for example, `teku/v23.4.0`) when making a builder bid request, to help builders identify clients and versions.
 The default is `true`.

 ### `checkpoint-sync-url`